On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The B o kstedt-Madsen map to -theory

 once we have identified $A_\Delta(BO(d))$ with $A(BO(d))$ and $B_\infty(M)$ with $B_M$.

 On the other hand, we obtain a new map by passing to the parametrized $A$-theory Euler characteristic of $p_M$ first, via the coassembly map, and then applying $\mathrm{Tan}^v(p_M)_*$ to it.
-In this case, the image of the parametrized $A$-theory Euler characteristic of $p_M$ under the composite map
+This is the image of the parametrized $A$-theory Euler characteristic of $p_M$ under the composite map